pragyach/Aahar/README.md

 # FoodWasteManagement
-Machine learning used for food waste management for restaurants and food points.
+Machine learning is used for food waste management for restaurants and food points.
+Built for Go Jek Hackathon finals.